Couple with dog enjoying their pensions

 If you were to die after you left pensionable service, but before accessing your pension benefits, a lump sum would be payable to a nominated person or persons or to your estate, as above.

 This lump sum would be calculated as being five times the pension that would have been payable to you, had you retired at the date of death.
-This would be a tax-free payment under current legislation.
+This is a tax-free payment under current legislation, though there are plans to make it taxable for inheritance tax purposes.
 Survivor pensions would also be payable as above.

 Death after retirement

 If you were to die within 10 years of retirement and before 75, a lump sum of 10 times your pension at date of death, less the pension already paid, would be payable.
-This would be a tax-free payment.
+This is currently a tax-free payment.
 Survivor pensions would also be payable, as above.

 Leaving the LGPS